jcconnell/python-magicseaweed/README.md

 python-magicseaweed
 ==============================================================================================================================================================================================

 Provides basic API to [Magic Seaweed](https://magicseaweed.com/developer/api).

+Note: As of 7/8/2022, it was reported that Magicseaweed is not distributing new API keys.
+This package still works for those who have an API key.
+Magicseaweed has not stated when or if they will start distributing API keys again.
+Reference the ["Obtain an API Key"](https://github.com/jcconnell/python-magicseaweed/edit/master/README.md#obtain-an-api-key) section below if you'd like to contact them for more information.

 ## Install